GeotrekCE/Geotrek-admin/docs/advanced-configuration/modules-and-components.rst

 Alert review
 ~~~~~~~~~~~~~

-If ``True``, it sends a message to managers (MANAGERS) whenever an object which can be published has been changed to review mode.
+If ``True``, it :ref:`sends a message to managers <email-settings>` whenever an object which can be validated has been changed to review mode.

 .. md-tab-set::
     :name: alert-review-tabs